mesosphere/dcos-commons/docs/pages/_includes/services/install.md

 ## Integration with DC/OS access controls

 In Enterprise DC/OS 1.10 and above, you can integrate your SDK-based service with DC/OS ACLs to grant users and groups access to only certain services.
 You do this by installing your service into a folder, and then restricting access to some number of folders.
 Folders also allow you to namespace services.
-For instance, `staging/{{ include.serviceName }}` and `production/{{ include.serviceName }}`.
+For instance, `staging/{{ include.data.serviceName }}` and `production/{{ include.data.serviceName }}`.

 Steps: